-Under the Mexican Income Tax Law, capital gains resulting from the sale or other disposition of the notes by a non-Mexican Holder to another holder of the notes that is not a resident of Mexico , will not be subject to Mexican withholding taxes.
-However, gains resulting from the sale of the notes by a holder of the notes that is not resident of Mexico to a Mexican resident for tax purposes or to a foreign holder deemed to have a permanent establishment in Mexico for tax purposes, will be subject to Mexican federal income or other taxes pursuant to the rules described above applicable to interest payments, in respect of the difference between the nominal value (or the face value) or the acquisition price of the notes and the price obtained upon sale by the seller, and any such withholding taxes will not benefit from our obligations to pay Additional Amounts, except in the case of a redemption by us.
+Under the Mexican Income Tax Law, capital gains resulting from the sale or other disposition of the notes by a holder of the notes that is not resident of Mexico to another holder of the notes that is not a resident of Mexico, will not be subject to Mexican withholding taxes.
+However, gains resulting from the sale of the notes by a holder of the notes that is not resident of Mexico to a Mexican resident for tax purposes or to a foreign holder deemed to have a permanent establishment in Mexico for tax purposes, will be subject to the Mexican withholding taxes pursuant to the rules described above applicable to interest payments, in respect of the difference between the nominal value (or the face value) or the acquisition price of the notes and the price obtained upon sale by the seller, and any such withholding taxes will not benefit from our obligations to pay Additional Amounts, except in the case of a redemption by us.